ekote/Build-Your-First-End-to-End-Lakehouse-Solution/exercise-0-setup/start.md

 ![Login](../screenshots/start/new/10.jpg)

 ## 6. Welcome to Microsoft Fabric
 You have successfully logged in to Microsoft Fabric!
+Click the Microsoft Fabric icon in the bottom-left corner to explore Fabric and Power BI switcher.
 ![Login](../screenshots/start/new/4.jpg)

 ## 7. Explore Switcher
-Click the Microsoft Fabric icon in the bottom-left corner to explore Fabric and Power BI switcher.
+Explore Fabric and Power BI switcher.
 ![Login](../screenshots/start/new/5.jpg)

 ## 8. Explore Help Options